5001 Nights at the Movies

 5001 Nights at the Movies: A Guide from A to Z, first published in 1982, is a book compiling passages of film critic Pauline Kael's reviews from the silent era to the early 1980s.
-They were originally written for The New Yorker’s 'Goings On About Town' section.
+They were originally written for The New Yorkers 'Goings On About Town' section.

 Summary

-In her regular New Yorker column Kael wrote long, thoughtful critiques of the latest films.
-5001 Nights is made up of abbreviated reviews of those longer articles and capsule critiques of dozens of other movies made throughout the 20th century in a single paragraph.

-Kael recaps American and international films; her reviews often contain a phrase that captures a film’s essence.
+In her regular New Yorker column Kael wrote long, detailed critiques of the latest films.
+5001 Nights is made up of abbreviated reviews of those longer articles, and single-paragraph critiques of dozens of other movies from throughout the 20th century.
+Her reviews often contain a phrase that captures a film's essence.